Gbolahanomotosho/Snailoris-plus/README.md

 # Snailoris-plus

-  Slowloris method of dos attack with added tor service
+  Slowloris method of dos attack with added tor service to mask attacker ip

 # NB: